General Finishes Gel Stain: Kitchen Cabinet Makeover

 Once I got the color the way I wanted it, I decided to work in sections so I wouldn’t overwhelm myself.
 I started by removing all of the cabinet doors on one side of the kitchen and I put all of the hardware in a ziploc bag so I wouldn’t lose anything.
 I also wanted to stain the insides of the cabinets because I think they look better when the outside matches the inside.

 I applied the stain using a foam brush and wiped it off with a paper towel.
-I also tried wiping the stain with a lint free rag but it seemed like it was picking up more stain than I wanted.
+I also tried wiping the stain with a lint free rag but it seemed like it was absorbing more stain than I wanted.

-I also wanted to mention that I used saw horses (click here to purchase the saw horses I used) with a piece of plywood as a makeshift table in the kitchen.
+I also wanted to mention that I used saw horses (click here to check the price on the saw horses I used) with a piece of plywood as a makeshift table in the kitchen.
 It worked well because I didn’t have to worry about getting any stain on the plywood because it was just a scrap piece of wood.
 I was able to lay the stained cabinet doors that were drying, on the bottom half of the saw horses so I always had a work space on top of the table.